 Why Is The Average RVUs Per Radiologist Is Important?
 (And Why It’s Not!)

 OK.
-So, we have basically defined what makes an RVU and who creates an RVU for any given procedure.
+So, we have defined what makes an RVU and who creates an RVU for any given procedure.
 The next important question: What is the median number of RVUs per radiologist throughout the country.
-Well, I found a fairly recent article in Aunt Minnie that reports just that.
+Well, I found a relatively recent article in Aunt Minnie that reports just that.
 (2) To summarize, it says that the average radiologist performed 8907 RVUs in 2016.
-Now that we know the average RVUs per radiologist, it’s a fairly simple step to ask what the average number of RVUs per radiologist per year is in any given practice.
+Now that we know the average RVUs per radiologist, it’s a relatively simple step to ask what the average number of RVUs per radiologist per year is in any given practice.
 Usually, the business or practice manager can obtain the number for you if you ask.
 If you find that the number deviates significantly from the mean, perhaps, you are looking at too few or too many studies.

 But wait… There’s more to the equation!
 Let’s say you are a neuroradiologist that reads almost exclusively high-value RVU MRIs.
 Perhaps, you may read them significantly quicker than a general radiologist.
 Then, you can probably handle more RVUs than the average radiologist.
-Or, let’s say you just started out and have not yet picked up speed with dictating yet.
+Or, let’s say you just started and have not yet picked up speed with dictating.
 In that case, you are likely going to read lower amounts of RVUs.
-Therefore, you have to put in your own weighted factor to come up with how much work is reasonable.
+Therefore, you have to put in your weighted factor to come up with how much work is reasonable.